Roninkoi/ParPS/README.md

 \frac{\partial^2}{\partial x^2} f(x, y) + \frac{\partial^2}{\partial y^2} f(x, y) = g(x, y)
 $$

 on a square in parallel using OpenMPI.
 Successive over-relaxation is used to obtain a solution $f$ from RHS $g$.
-Solution is parallelized using domain decomposition on the unit square, which allows each CPU to solve a piece off the whole problem.
+Solution is parallelized using domain decomposition on the unit square, which allows each CPU to solve a piece of the whole problem.
 Code written in C, with Python plotting.
 See doc.pdf for further documentation.

 Usage:

 `./parps <infile> <outfile> <n> <gamma> <crit>`

-infile = input file for g as an n x n matrix, edges are boundary conditions for f
+infile = input file for $g$ as an $n \times n$ matrix, edges are boundary conditions for $f$

-infile = solution output file for f as an n x n matrix
+infile = solution output file for $f$ as an $n \times n$ matrix

 n = system size

-gamma = over-relaxation parameter ]1, 2[
+gamma = over-relaxation parameter $]1, 2[$

 crit = convergence criterion (sum of all differences between iterations)